 # 38 How to install a new plug waste

 Ensure that you have the right size plug and waste.
-As a rule a basin will be 40mm and a sink will be 50mm.
+As a rule, a basin will be 40mm and a sink will be 50mm.

-Plug and waste Type
+Plug and Waste Type

 Next, decide on the type of plug and waste you would like to install.

-- The second type is the pop up style plug and waste, which is probably the most used style.
-This is probably due to its stylish and one piece design.
+- The second type is the pop-up style plug and waste, which is probably the most used style.
+This is probably due to its stylish and one-piece design.

 Sink Plug and Wastes also generally fall into two styles, the basket plug and waste and the 50mm flat plug and waste.
-The most common of these is the basket plug and waste and has the name suggests, has a basket built into the plug to capture food scraps during use.
+The most common of these is the basket plug and waste and as the name suggests, it has a basket built into the plug to capture food scraps during use.

 Now that we have the correct plug and waste, we can now start the process of installing.

-- Remove the old plug and waste and any silicone or dirt and ensure that the area is dry and smooth.
+- Remove the old plug and waste and any silicone or dirt, and ensure that the area is dry and smooth.

 - Place threads of the top part of the plug and waste through the small rubber until the rubber sits flush on the underside of the plug and waste opening.